© Becky Stern https://www.flickr.com/photos/bekathwia/

 Our new home

-We went from living in a 100m2 house to a 30m2 apartment afterward.
-We love our new apartment, even after living some time in it.
+We went from living in a 100m² house to a 30m² apartment.
+Even after some time, we still love our new apartment.

-But we do know other people who were forced to downsize from 200m2 to 100m2 homes.
-They still feel depressed about having to move to smaller living quarters.
+In contrast, we know others who were forced to downsize from 200m² to 100m² homes, and they still feel depressed about moving into smaller living quarters.

-Why do we feel different from them?
-During our RTW trip, we lived out of bike panniers and a 3-person tent.
-So, our new 30m2 apartment is a real step up for us qua space and luxury.
+Why do we feel differently?
+During our RTW trip, we lived out of bike panniers and a three-person tent.
+Compared to that, our new 30m² apartment feels like a real upgrade in terms of space and luxury.

-And we also enjoy the lower living costs of rent and utilities.
-As another ‘downsizer’ said, “It seems insane now, to pay for larger and larger living spaces just to store our stuff- but that’s what we did.”
+We also appreciate the lower living costs of rent and utilities.
+As another downsizer put it:“It seems insane now, to pay for larger and larger living spaces just to store our stuff- but that’s what we did.”